Denis52525/auto_call_inspector/README.md

 This project is designed to analyze client calls, evaluate manager performance, and log transcription results in a spreadsheet.

 ## Key Features
-- Download audio files from a specified Google Drive folder
+- Download audio files from a specified Google Drive folder.
-- Copy audio files to the project workspace
+- Copy audio files to the project workspace.
-- Transcribe audio files and save results alongside the audio files
+- Transcribe audio files and save the results alongside the audio files.
-- Extract data from Google Sheets and log transcription results with date, phone number, and call type
+- Extract data from transcription results, including date, phone number, and call type, and log it into a Google Sheet.
-- Automatically evaluate manager performance during calls, marking problematic or incorrect responses (highlighted in red comments)
+- Automatically evaluate manager performance during calls.
-- Calculate points for instruction compliance (1 or 0) in a separate column

 ## Requirements

 - Python 3.10+
 - FastAPI
 - Google Drive API & Google Sheets API
-- Docker (optional for deployment)
+- Docker

 ## Project Setup